Online Teaching Resources for Faculty

 Need to add a file to Canvas?

 If you have not uploaded the file to your Canvas course yet, you need to click + Upload a new file to one of your folders in the Files area.
-To learn more, visit: Uploading Files to Canvas.
+To learn more, visit: .